samuelroland/PCO-Labo3-Usines/report.md

 - the requested quantity is strictly positive
 - this quantity for the wanted item is available in stock

-We need to do additional check to not sell resources used to produce the built item.
-For example a factory cannot sell Petrol.
-/* TODO on le fait pas encore, alors à implementer */

 ### Termination
 In order to ensure a proper termination of the simulation, we've declared a boolean variable called `stopRequest` in the file `Utils.cpp` that serves as signal to indicate if a request to end the simulation has been made.
 This variable is initially set to false and is set to true if a call to *Utils::endService()* is made (when the window is closed).